mariadb-corporation/MaxScale/Documentation/Routers/Cat.md

 # Cat

 The `cat` router is a special router that concatenates result sets.
+The module is still in beta testing phase so usage in production environments is not encouraged.

 ## Configuration